Stability conditions for contraction algebras: Introduction

+We can further extend this to establish results on the stability manifold of the associated subcategory $\scrC \subset \Db(\coh X)$.
+It was recently established in \cite{HW2} that there is a component of the space of stability conditions, $\cStab{}\scrC$, and a regular covering map

-Given the faithful action from Corollary~\ref{faithful geo cor intro}, which is implied from the silting-discrete contractibility theorem, we are also able to deduce that $\cStab{}\scrC$ is contractible.
+with Galois group equal to the image of $\uppi_1(\scrX)\to\Auteq\Db(\coh X)$.
+Given the faithfulness of this action from Corollary~\ref{faithful geo cor intro}, which is implied from the silting-discrete contractibility theorem, we are also able to deduce that $\cStab{}\scrC$ is contractible.
 The logic again is straightforward: universal covers are unique.
 The proof of the following corollary is the only part of the paper where we use any prior results about $\cStab{}\scrC$.

 \begin{cor}[\ref{StabC contractible}] $\cStab{}\scrC$ is contractible. \end{cor}